-When you pay monthly for car insurance, you’re not actually buying one month’s worth of insurance at a time.
+When you pay monthly for traditional, out-dated annual policies, you're not actually buying one month's worth of insurance at a time.

-You’re (technically) getting a full year's worth of insurance at once.
+You're technically getting a full year's worth of insurance at once.
 But you're getting it on credit.
-And the monthly payments you make are like repayments on a loan.
+And the monthly payments you make are like repayments.

 And, like most loans, those repayments come with added interest, which makes paying monthly (a lot) more expensive.

 It also means your car insurance is treated like a full annual policy in other ways - like cancelling.
 There's no added flexibility there.